Bowel surgery

 Open vs. laparoscopic procedure for colectomy

-Risks of a colectomy
+Risks of colectomy (bowel surgery)

-- Bleeding
+- bleeding

-- Deep vein thrombosis (blood clots in the leg)
+- deep vein thrombosis (blood clots in the leg)

-- Infection
+- infection

-- Injury to organs near your colon, such as the bladder and small intestines
+- injury to organs near your colon, such as the bladder and small intestines

-- Pulmonary embolism (blood clots in the lungs)
+- pulmonary embolism (blood clots in the lungs)

-- Tears in the sutures that reconnect the digestive system.
+- tears in the sutures that reconnect the digestive system.

-How to prepare for a colectomy
+How to prepare for colectomy (bowel surgery)

 In the days leading up to the colectomy, the doctor will suggest that the patient stops taking certain medications.
 Fasting before surgery is also required and drinking a solution such as a laxative that clears your bowels.
 In some cases, a doctor may prescribe antibiotics to prevent any infection from occurring.